mateus558/UFJF-Machine-Learning-Toolkit/source/index.rst

 usage of machine learning algorithms, addresses several types of learning problems such as classification,  several types of learning problems such as classification, regression, clustering, feature selection, and ensemble learning.
-It aims to provide an always growing set of algorithms and tools for machine learning experts and enthusiasts in its projects.
+It aims to provide an always growing set of algorithms and tools for machine learning researchers and enthusiasts in its projects.

 Modules
 ========